mgr-inz-rafal/tx_processor/README.md

 - Error handling is implemented, but in order not to pollute the `stdout`, this is just in form of commented out `tracing` lines.
 Hence, transactions that lead to incorrect state (balance underflow) or inputs that are incorrect (deposit without amount) are silently ignored.
 - There is an unlimited time window for the disputes to be raised.
 This could lead to internal storage overflow.
 A stub for supporting the pruning system is prepared.
+- There's a separate task to manage each client state, there are pros & cons to this, but it may not scale well.
+Comment in the `struct StreamProcessor` explain the potential mitigation strategies.
-- No test for deposit overflow (issues when trying to deserialize Decimal::MAX from .csv via Serde) - would require some workaround with String
+- No test for deposit overflow (issues when trying to deserialize `Decimal::MAX` from `.csv` via `serde`) - this would require some workaround with String

 ## Tests